joshuamichaelhall/devops-180-challenge/SECURITY.md

 ### DO

-1. Email security concerns to: devops180-security@joshuamichaelhall.com
+1. Open a private issue or contact me directly on LinkedIn
 2. Include:
-   - Description of the vulnerability
+   - Description of the concern
    - Steps to reproduce
    - Potential impact
    - Suggested fix (if available)